Smith-Treumann theory and the linkage principle: Introduction

 \subsection{Geometric representation theory of reductive algebraic groups}

 Let $\bG$ be a connected reductive algebraic group over an algebraically closed field $\bk$ of characteristic $\ell>0$, and consider the category $\Rep(\bG)$ of finite-dimensional algebraic representations of $\bG$.
-The study of this category has led to significant progress in modular representation theory over the last fifty years; however several fundamental questions (e.g. dimensions and characters of simple and tilting modules) remain only partially understood.
+The study of this category has seen significant progress over the last fifty years; however several fundamental questions (e.g.~dimensions and characters of simple and indecomposable tilting modules) remain only partially understood.

 One tempting avenue of pursuit is to find relationships to $\mathscr{D}$-modules or constructible sheaves, and hence bring sheaf theory into play.
 The archetypal example of the success of such an approach is the Be{\u\i}linson--Bernstein localization theorem, which establishes such an link for modules over complex semi-simple Lie algebras.
 Be{\u\i}linson--Bernstein localization is an indispensable tool in modern Geometric Representation Theory, leading to proofs of the Kazhdan--Lusztig conjectures, character formulas for real reductive groups, etc.